Transforming Your Suicidal Thoughts From Your Diabetes

 We all need to acknowledge that having diabetes makes you more susceptible to depression.
 If you compound this with a genetic disposition to depression, then your risk for depression is even higher.
-If you add a thyroid disorder, the tri-factor, to diabetes and depression, then you definitely need to guard against suicidal depression.
+If you add a thyroid disorder, the tri-factor, to diabetes and depression, then you definitely need to guard depression, which can lead to suicide.

 Some of you have read my articles about being a caretaker for my mother.
 At one point, she had all the classic physical and emotional symptoms of depression.
 In my younger years, I saw a correlation between my mother's blood sugars and her willingness to care for her diabetes.
 At the same time, I was completely blind to her depression and how it impacted her condition.
 It wasn't until a close friend who was also a nurse educator said, "Nadia, your mother is clinically depressed" that I began to investigate depression further.